 Complete guide to bonded warehouses, duty deferral, Type 1–6 facilities, and when bonded storage makes financial sense.

-How Section 301, Section 232, and the new Section 122 universal tariff stack together in 2026 — with real examples and a step-by-step calculation guide.
+How Section 301, Section 232 (steel, aluminum, copper), and the Section 122 universal tariff stack in 2026 — with corrected examples showing which layers are mutually exclusive.

 The Section 122 universal import tariff was raised from 10% to 15% on February 22, 2026.
 Here's exactly what changed, which goods are affected, and how to recalculate your landed cost.